Whitten Oval: History

-Renaming, Fitzroy and the end of AFL matches
+NSL, Fitzroy, renaming, and end of AFL matches

 In 1983, struggling VFA Division 2 club Yarraville played its home games at Western Oval on Sundays.
 This was the only season of the arrangement, as the club folded before the 1984 season.

+In addition to its use as a VFL/AFL ground, the Western Oval also hosted 9 National Soccer League matches during the 1980s and 1990s: Footscray JUST played 5 matches at the ground during the 1980 National Soccer League, with an average attendance of 3,398, while Brunswick United played 4 matches at the ground during the 1993–94 National Soccer League season, with an average attendance of 1,306.
+The highest attended National Soccer League match played at Western Oval was Footscray JUST's match against Heidelberg United on Sunday 17 August 1980, which drew a crowd of 6,734, while the lowest attended National Soccer League match played at Western Oval was Brunswick United's match against Brisbane Strikers on Sunday 7 March 1994, which drew a crowd of 773.

 In 1994, the struggling Fitzroy Football Club began playing its home matches at the Western Oval, sharing the venue with Footscray, as it sought a better financial arrangement than it had received at its previous home Princes Park.
 During this time Whitten Oval had a crowd capacity of 25,000.

 In 1995, the oval was renamed the Whitten Oval, after the death of the football club's most prominent player, Ted Whitten.
 The driveway leading from Barkly Street to the car park behind the oval was named Whitten Avenue.